jundalisay/superb/content/en/research/mohammad/quran/sura-020a.md

 engulfed them.
 79. Pharaoh misled his people, and did not guide them.
-80. O Children of Israel!
-We have delivered you from your enemy, and promised you by the right side of the Mount, and sent down to you manna and quails.
+80. O Jews!
+We have delivered
+you from your enemy, and promised you by the right side of the Mount, and sent down to you manna and quails.